MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-alerts.md

 - A comment on the alert.

 >[!NOTE]
-> Around August 29th, 2022, previously supported alert determination values (‘Apt’ and ‘SecurityPersonnel’) will be deprecated and no longer available via the API.”
+> Around August 29th, 2022, previously supported alert determination values (‘Apt’ and ‘SecurityPersonnel’) will be deprecated and no longer available via the API.

 > [!NOTE]
 > One way of managing alerts it through the use of tags.
 The tagging capability for Microsoft Defender for Office 365 is incrementally being rolled out and is currently in preview. <br>